Southampton Ocean Cruise Terminal Berth 46/47:

 By rail - Southampton Central is the closest train station, approximately 2 miles from Ocean Terminal.
-While a free bus runs between Town Quay and the station, it does stop a good 15-20 minute walk away.

 Fully licensed taxi ranks are available either side of the station, with plenty of clearly designated areas for pre-booked taxis to wait.
 It should cost around £6 - £7, but may cost more on weekends and bank holidays.
 Luggage shouldn't cost any extra.